-If you are arrested in Pennsylvania, your case will work through Pennsylvania’s legal system.
+If you are arrested in Pittsburgh, your case will work through Pennsylvania’s legal system.
 The system is complex and involves multiple steps, beginning with the initial arraignment.
-The steps are tedious and procedures go all the way through a trial and sentencing.
-However, it is not mandatory that your case has to be finished through all these steps.
+The process then goes all the way through a trial, to sentencing.
+However, there is a high probability that your case will not go through all these steps.
 It can be settled at any point along the way.
 One of the ways this can happen is with a negotiated plea.What Is a Negotiated Plea?

-After the pre-trial conferences are finished, and your Pittsburgh Criminal Lawyer has evaluated the evidence gathered from the investigation, you have two options: either you can go for a trial or you can plead guilty.
-Pleading guilty depends on the case investigation and if the evidence and other factors are against you, such as you admit committing the crime that you are charged.
-A negotiated plea is a kind of guilty plea that means you ask for a plea deal and bargain.
+After the pretrial conferences are finished, and your Pittsburgh Criminal Defense Lawyer has evaluated the evidence gathered from the investigation, you have two options: you can decide to go ahead with a trial, or you can offer a guilty plea.
+To plead guilty involves admitting that you did the things you are accused of.
+One form of a guilty plea is a “negotiated plea.”
+Other terms for this are “plea bargain” and “plea deal.”

-In any stage of criminal justice process, plea bargaining can take place.
-Generally after the arrest of the defendant, and before the filing of criminal charges by the prosecutor, plea deals can be struck.
-A successful plea deal is executed by a professional Pittsburgh Criminal Lawyer like Sean Logue, who has enough experience in this process.Why hire a lawyer?
+In any stage of the criminal justice process in the Pittsburgh area, plea bargaining can take place.
+Generally, after the arrest of the defendant, and before the filing of criminal charges by the prosecutor, plea deals can be struck.
+A successful plea deal is executed by a professional Pittsburgh Lawyer like the attorneys at Logue Law Group, who have experience in this process.Why Hire a Lawyer?